DustyQuince/ea-static/biophotoreactor.md

           us to create a device that can perform photocatalytic chemistry on most living cells.
 The low-heat, low-energy design allows living cells to survive and thrive during photoredox reactions.
+      - title: Multiple Chipsets
+        image: /images/biotech/bpr-red-green.jpg
+        image_alt: Two other colors, green and red
+        content: >-
+          No need to have multiple photoreactors to perform experiments using different wavelengths of light.
+Interchangeable chipsets allow you to catalyze reactions using 555nm green light or 660nm red light.
       - title: Covalent Labeling of Biomolecules
         image: /images/biotech/covalent-labeling.jpg
         image_alt: covalent_labeling